-Run this question through your head: "Which compact camera is best for me?".
-There are lots of ways to think through it - what do you want to use the camera for?
+There are lots of things to think about when choosing a new camera - what do you want to use the camera for?
 Perhaps you want a versatile, all-rounder for a vacation or travelling.
 Maybe you want a camera with a bonkers-long zoom for snapping those lions and elephants on safari?
 Or if you want old skool then a built-in viewfinder or pro-spec DSLR alternative might be what you seek?

 Here at Pocket-lint we've been cutting through the abundance of compact camera releases over recent years, including the creme de la creme of last year's models and earlier, as relevant.
 We've broken down our list of great cameras into sub-headed categories to make things easier to digest.
 You name it, we've got you covered.